pharaox/carnalitas_x/README.md

 Slave traders bring two slaves for sale and you can buy one of them.
 The slaves are of faith and culture that is different from yours, and never of faith that falls under the *Slavery Crime* doctrine.

 Besides adding flavor, this event also spawns more slaves than would normally exist if the only way to create them was to enslave prisoners.
-It fires approximately every 5 years for every ruler of rank count and above.
+For players, it fires approximately every 3 years by default, and its frequency can be adjusted via the *Buy Foreign Slaves Event Frequency for Players* game rule.
+For AI, it fires every 1 to 5 years depending on rank.
 The AI will mostly not buy, unless it considers one of the slaves really useful according to the factors described in [AI Willingness to Buy or Sell](#ai-willingness-to-buy-or-sell).

 #### Runaway Slave